etw3gh/dinesafe/README.md

     - TODO start a cron task to perform scraping on the over 3000 inspection urls
     - TODO write the final scraper

-Regions Using the same web application
+Regions Using the 'Facility' web application
 ===

 Inspections for these regions are very easy to access,